rcrumana/SFML-Doodle-Jump/README.md

 Controls are as follows:

-  Arrow keys or 'w' and 'd' keys for left and right movement Up arrow or space bar to fire
+  Arrow keys or 'w' and 'd' keys for left and right movement.
+  Up arrow or space bar to fire